teleprint-me/py.gpt.prompt/README.md

 ## Contributing

-If you're interested in contributing to PyGPTPrompt, please check out our contributing guidelines.
-We welcome any form of contribution, from bug reports to feature requests to pull requests.
+If you're interested in contributing to PyGPTPrompt, please check out the developers contributing guidelines.
+The developer welcomes any form of contribution, from bug reports to feature requests to pull requests.

 ## License